fionahiklas/wh-questions/README.md

 ### Common Targets

 The Rake build tool is used to execute tests.
+Since we've used bundler it makes life easier to use the "bundle exec" to sort out the load paths.

-The following targets are available
+The following command runs the unit tests

 ```
-rake test
+bundle exec rake test
 ```

-Run the entire suite of unit tests.
+The following command runs the rspec tests for question one

 ```
-rake spec
+bundle exec rake spec_q1
 ```

-Run the RSpec tests